 Participation of the Legal Community

 Volunteers from the legal community play a crucial role in our activities and are an important part of the Bradley University Mock Trial experience.
 Attorneys and judges are invited to share their expertise with our students by participating as guest lecturers, mock attorneys and witnesses, and judges in our classes and practice sessions.
-Members of the bar are encouraged to speak with Nicole Meyer, Bradley University's Mock Trial Team coach about opportunities to volunteer.
+Members of the bar are encouraged to speak with the Bradley University Mock Trial Team Coach about opportunities to volunteer.